PRX/Infrastructure/storage/README.md

 - Exported as: `${AWS::StackName}-InfrastructureSupportBucket`
 - Named: `${BucketNamePrefix}-${AWS::Region}-support`, eg `prx-infrastructure-us-east-1-support`

-### Source

-Holds copies of the Infrastructure repository, prefixed with the Git commit hash from when the copy was made.
-The root stack template points to files in this bucket for nested templates.
-It does not need S3 versioning.

-- Exported as: `${AWS::StackName}-InfrastructureSourceBucket`
-- Named: `${BucketNamePrefix}-${AWS::Region}-source`, eg `prx-infrastructure-us-east-1-source`

 ### Config

 Holds one zip file per environment, each which holds a single JSON file.
 Eg. `template-config-production.zip` and `template-config-staging.zip`.
 Versioning is required; these files are updated in place whenever the configuration changes.
 Versioning is used to rollback to good states.